 No, women do not pay more for life insurance premiums as they age than men do.
 This is because women tend to live longer than men.
 For this reason, they are charged lower premiums even as they age older than men.

-As you age, life insurance rates increase because age generally corresponds to health conditions or a shorter life expectancy.
-Because life insurance companies bear the greater risk of paying a death benefit, as you age older, your insurance rates tend to increase, causing you to pay more on premiums.
+As you age, life insurance rates increase because age generally corresponds to health conditions or lesser life expectancy.
+Because life insurance companies bear the greater risk of paying a death benefit as you age, your insurance rates tend to increase, causing you to pay more on premiums.

 After every birthday, the rates for a new life insurance policy increase as you age and become closer to your passing.
 However, at the time of purchase, your life insurance rate for coverage is locked.